dennisreimann/uiengine/docs/config.md

 It must also include the `<!-- uiengine:content -->` comment, which will be replaced with the rendered markup.

-### Theme

-Like an adapter, UIengine will require the theme, which has to provide a defined set of functions for setup and rendering.
-See the [theme configuration options](./theme.md) for details and default values.

 ### Breakpoints

 The breakpoints defined here will be shown in the preview settings.